 Tanzania’s industrial sector comprises construction (50%), manufacturing (31%), mining (15%), electricity supply (3%), water supply, sewerage, and waste management (2%).

 Since agriculture is the mainstay of the Tanzanian economy, the manufacturing industry is centered around turning raw agricultural products into finished goods.

 Currently, the majority of crops in Tanzania are marketed in their raw forms, while value-addition to agricultural products is mostly done on small-scale secondary level.

-Still, the Tanzanian agriculture value-added net output rose by 61% during the period 2009–2014, from USD 8.6bn to USD 13.8bn.
+Still, the Tanzanian agriculture value-added net output increased by 46% during the period 2012–2017, from USD 10.5 billion to USD 15.3 billion.